 5. Read anything good recently?

 Yes, I have been reading the work of the late Joyce Appleby, especially her book on the history of capitalism: The Relentless Revolution: A History of Capitalism (2010).
-While scholars might quibble over some of the details, Appleby masterfully synthesized scholarly works in an accessible way to broader audiences in order to make a compelling argument about the origins and diffusion of capitalism across the globe.
+While scholars might quibble over some of the details, Appleby masterfully synthesized scholarly works in an accessible way in order to make a compelling argument about the origins and diffusion of capitalism across the globe.
 Rather than a natural outgrowth of commercialization, transformations in relations of production, or the accumulation of capital, Appleby argued that capitalism also was a cultural system that arose under very particular circumstances in seventeenth-century England.
 Alongside Appleby’s book, I am also reading Carl Wennerlind’s Casualties of Credit: The English Financial Revolution, 1620–1720 (2011), Koji Yamamoto’s Taming Capitalism before Its Triumph: Public Service, Distrust, and “Projecting” in Early Modern England (2018), and Arnaud Orain’s La politique du merveilleux: Une autre histoire du système de Law (1695–1795) (2018).
 While these books have different points of departure, they all provide compelling arguments for the rise of capitalism as a cultural system.
 These works also show that, in spite of what some modern economists might tell us today, the emergence of capitalism in the early modern period is a story of synergy between statesmen, merchants, political economists, and intellectual entrepreneurs.
 This is the perspective I hope to apply to the eighteenth-century Spanish Atlantic, a geographical field that has been excluded from these conversations, in large part because of scholar’s insidious assumptions concerning the supposed backward and mercantilist nature of the Spanish empire.